 I remember working at Sports Illustrated (SI) in New York on a temporary assignment and seeing how sacred the process of magazine publishing was.
 I was able to get a tour of the Time Warner complex and watch the production of the famous magazine firsthand.

 Producing the magazine was a very intricate process.
 It involved choosing the photos, planning the layout, editing the mockups, creating the graphic effects, and finally sending the via satellite to seven locations for high-impact printing.
 The end result was a wonderful magazine that was a staple of sports enthusiasts.
 SI had seven issues laid out in advance!
 In chess, the process is no less intricate.
-In fact, it is even more intricate given attention to details with diagrams and complex notation.
+In fact, it is even more intricate giving attention to details with diagrams and complex notation.

 Many players nowadays believe they can simply find all games on an excellent site like TWIC or on one of many chess-playing servers, but the convenience is only the beginning.
 There is a certain quality of supplemental information that is needed to bring those battles to life.
 This is why annotated games by chess Grandmasters are a big attraction for magazines.